Do you have a favourite cd? Write a story incorporating as many song titles in the cd as you can.

 "Shit!
 It's raining leeches."

-"Yeah, it's raining Quaesitobdella bilineata
+"Yeah, it's raining Quaesitobdella bilineata."

 "Quasi what?"

+"Quaesitobdella bilineata.
 See how they all have yellow medial stripes," Raven answered bending down to retrieve a speciman jar from her kit.

 "Let's get started.
 We have to clear the area before they can take him down," she added, moving decisively towards the mass of crawling leeches.